jpignata/bossman-gem/README.md

 ### Raw dump formats

-Result sets can be dumped as JSON, XML and YAML by use of to_json, to_xml (or to_s), to_yaml respectively.
+Result sets can be dumped as JSON, XML and YAML by use of to_json, to_xml, to_yaml respectively.

-- search			 			          : dumps XML of entire resultset
+- search.to_xml			          : dumps XML of the result set
-- search.to_json	 			      : dumps JSON of entire resultset
+- search.to_json	 			      : dumps JSON of the result set
-- search.to_yaml				      : dumps YAML of entire resultset
+- search.to_yaml				      : dumps YAML of the result set
 - search.results[3]			      : dumps XML of one search result
 - search.results[3].to_json 	: dumps JSON of one search result
 - search.results[3].to_yaml	  : dumps YAML of one search result